Shreveport, Louisiana: 20th century to present

 Shreveport was home to the Louisiana Hayride radio program, broadcast weekly from the Shreveport Municipal Memorial Auditorium.
-During its heyday from 1948 to 1960, this program stimulated the careers of some of the greatest figures in American music.
-The Hayride featured musicians including Hank Williams and Elvis Presley, who made his broadcasting debut at this venue.
+During its heyday from 1948 to 1960, this Country music program stimulated the careers of some of the greatest figures in American music.
+Among them were Hank Williams and Elvis Presley, who made his broadcasting debut there in 1954.
 In the mid-1950s, KWKH was the first major radio station to feature the music of Presley on its long-running Louisiana Hayride program at the Shreveport Municipal Auditorium.
 Horace Logan, long-term KWKH program manager and originator of the Hayride, and Frank Page introduced Presley on the Hayride.

-African American veterans of World War II were among activists in Shreveport through the 1960s who worked in the civil rights movement to correct injustices under Jim Crow and disenfranchisement of blacks.
+African American veterans of World War II were among activists in Shreveport through the 1960s who worked in the civil rights movement to correct injustices under Jim Crow and the disenfranchisement of blacks.
 While activism gradually increased, 1963 was a particularly violent year in Shreveport because of white resistance.
 The Shreveport home of Dr. C. O. Simpkins was bombed in retaliation for his work with Dr. Martin Luther King Jr.

 In September 1963 George W. D'Artois, Public Service Commissioner, refused a permit for a march to the Little Union Baptist Church in Shreveport, where mourners gathered to honor and commemorate four black girls killed in the 16th Street Baptist Church Bombing on September 15 in Birmingham, Alabama.
 D'Artois and other officers entered the church on horseback and took out the pastor, Dr. Harry Blake, beating him severely.

 Also in 1963, headlines across the country reported that African American musician Sam Cooke was arrested in Shreveport after his band tried to register at a "whites-only" Holiday Inn, where they planned to stay before performing in the city.
 Public facilities in Louisiana were still segregated.
 In the months following, Cooke recorded the civil rights era song, "A Change Is Gonna Come".
 In 1964 Congress passed the Civil Rights Act to end segregation of public facilities.